 - Educate users about clicking on links and what the consequences should be.

-If you are interested in learning more about what you can do to keep your business safe from cyber-attacks like Bad Rabbit, please consider a free security assessment from SumnerOne.
+If you are interested in learning more about what you can do to keep your business safe from cyber-attacks like Bad Rabbit, please consider a security assessment from SumnerOne.